 - Are poorly with an infection eg urinary tract infection or sepsis

-- Have a family history of Gilbert’s Syndrome and Crigler-Najjar syndrome caused by liver enzyme problems (Wambach and Spencer, 2021 p 358)
+- Have metabolic disorders such as hypothyroidism, galactosemia, Gilbert’s Syndrome or Crigler-Najjar syndrome (Wambach and Spencer, 2021 p 358)

 - Are genetically susceptible eg Asians, Europeans and Japanese have an inherited difficulty with bilirubin processing (Wambach and Spencer 2021, p 359)